-Meet Chase, an 19 year old Ewing’s sarcoma warrior.
+Meet Chase, an 19 year old Ewing’s sarcoma hero.
 ACCO was lucky enough to speak to Chase directly in a video chat along with his new wife, Sadie and his parents, Brad and Kelli.

 Chase is a swimming enthusiast to say the least.
 He was a star swimmer on his team and during an out of town swim meet, he was having trouble.
 Chase’s teammates were upset with him because they thought he was not putting forth the effort but when he teared up doing leg lifts his coach (and father) knew there was something more going on.
 His parents thought it was just a torn muscle after observing his swollen legs and when the family got back into town, they went to the doctor.
 An x-ray was taken and showed a large tumor on his femur.
 The following week, Chase had a biopsy and for the next year he had chemotherapy and multiple surgeries.
 At that point, he was declared to have no evidence of disease.